Pages

 The recent rise in Arab atheism seems to be a trending topic across the global online community.
 However, while diversified in their respective scales of analysis, almost all the material published on the topic have fallen in two crippling traps.

 The first of these is giving the Arab Spring a pivotal role in the parsing of the phenomenon.
 For instance an otherwise brilliant writer uncritically states that out of 60 Arabic atheist groups on Facebook, only a fraction predates the Arab rising.
-What he missed here is the fact that such groups have short life spans, given that they receive a large amount of negative reports as soon as they become slightly visible.
+What he missed here is the fact that such groups have short life spans, given that they get mass reported as soon as they become slightly visible.
 Therefore, the writer could have as well claimed that a few of the said groups precedes any arbitrary date in the past five years, during which Facebook began gaining traction throughout the world - I personally remember a dozen defunct Arab atheists groups from the period intervening between 2008 and 2010.

 The second trap is according the phenomenon more significance than it really deserves.
 Of course, these active atheists are fulfilling the important but long disabled societal functions of pushing the limits and enfeebling the grip of the dominant discourse - that being religious in this case, more specifically Islamic - by showing it for what it really is - i.e. ossified, obsolete, self-referential and a heavy, unnecessary tax on personal and public development.
 But aside from the background of modern secularism against which this strand of atheism is perpetuated, very little is presented as a substitute for what is being lambasted.